turingschool/curriculum/source/projects/http_yeah_you_know_me.markdown

 * The first line, `HTTP/1.1 200 ok`, which has the *protocol* and the *response code*
 * The unmarked lines at the end which make up the *body* of the response
+* `content-length` which tells the client when to stop listening

 ## Experiment